klamma/ar-for-eu-book/_chapters/chapters/display.md

 Quantum Dot Displays are built like LC-Displays.
 However, here millions of semiconductor nanocrystals are applied to a film which can produce purely monochromatic[^2] red, green and blue light.
 Blue LEDs are used here as background lighting.
-When the photons of the blue LED hit the semiconductor nanocrystals, they emit light in a different color depending on the size of the crystals.
+When the photons of the blue LED hit the semiconductor nanocrystals, they emit light in a different colour depending on the size of the crystals.
-Since no white light penetrates here, because only the required colors are generated ad-hoc, Quantum Dot Displays have a higher contrast than LC displays, but still a lower contrast than OLED displays.
+Since no white light penetrates here, because only the required colours are generated ad-hoc, Quantum Dot Displays have a higher contrast than LC displays, but still a lower contrast than OLED displays.
-These screens have a similar color brilliance to OLED screens.
+These screens have a similar colour brilliance to OLED screens.

 ## Application taxonomy